Kenneth Brown (pastoralist): First marriage

 In 1859, Brown married Mary Eliza Dircksey Wittenoom.
 They had four surviving children (Blanche, Edith, Forrest, and Clarence).
 Mary died in 1868 during child birth.

 Failed partnership with his brothers

 In June 1863, while away on the Glenelg River expedition, Brown's father died, and the brothers formed a partnership under which they managed Glengarry—Messrs K, A & M Brown.
 Over the next decade, the Champion Bay area suffered severely from drought, wheat rust and sheep scab.
 By 1871, Glengarry was heavily mortgaged and running at a loss.

-Melbourne Cup contest

-In 1872, Brown withdrew from the partnership, was paid out approximately £7,500, and left the Colony.
-He re-located to Melbourne, Victoria to continue his horse-racing pursuits.
-He was the first Western Australian to enter the Melbourne Cup but his best horse at the time, Victorian, finished fifth last in the 1873 Melbourne Cup race.
-Of his time in Melbourne, Peter Cowan (1988) wrote:He apparently began to lose considerable sums, he became increasingly restless, and drank heavily.
-His behaviour from this time became erratic.
-He was given to outbursts of temper, compounded, and perhaps in part caused, by drinking.

 Second marriage and murder

 While in Melbourne, Brown married Mary Ann Tindall (born 1849).
 They re-located to New Zealand and for some time operated the Courthouse Hotel in Thames (outside of Auckland).
 In the years 1874 and 1875, they had two children, Rose and Amy.
 In Thames, Brown showed a range of anti-social behavior that included two court appearances for assault on a local shop keeper and threatening to kill his wife.
 The family returned to Western Australia in September 1875, by which time the marriage was in trouble, and there are a range of further references to them constantly and openly quarrelling.
 On their return journey from Melbourne to Fremantle, the couple had a physical altercation that was witnessed by John Forrest.
 The couple and their children arrived in Champion Bay in October 1875.
 During this time, Brown continued to show a range of anti-social behaviours, and, on Monday 3 January 1876, during the process of packing up their house to move to other accommodation, he shot his wife dead.